 With a bit of luck and quite a bit of elbow grease, “The Nobinata Gambit” will be ready and published by the end of September.

-The follow-on to “Blade’s Edge,” which is tentatively titled “Becoming Unique,” is on track to publish about six months after, in March of 2015, and I have a linked trio of novellas in the works that should be finished in time to fill in the months between.
+The follow-on to “Blade’s Edge,” which is tentatively titled “Becoming Unique,” (it’s how Talyn learns to use her powers for good rather than eeeevvviiilllll) is on track to publish about six months after, in March of 2015, and the two friends of Bebop should be finished in time to fill in the months between.

 This is me sticking my head up, well, from writing most of a book in two weeks.
 I discovered something about myself this month.
 Several things, actually.
 This post is primarily for writers, so if you don’t care about the novelist’s process, check back in a few days for updated pet pictures.